Image In Header

 imageStamp.VerticalAlignment = VerticalAlignment.Top;

-// Add header on all pages
+// Add the header to all pages

 foreach (Page page in pdfDocument.Pages)